 3. SCHIMMEL PEGASUS

 This astounding piano was, at first, just a daring flight of fantasy on the part of the eccentric German designer Prof. Luigi Colani and Nikolaus W. Schimmel who inherited a pioneer spirit from his grandfather and father before him.
 They had a desire to free the grand piano from its traditional form which had hardly changed in the last 150 years.
 What resulted was a bold sculpture and their most expensive grand piano.
 Schimmel captured the imginations of the industry with this futuristic design, naming it Pegasus.
 Long the symbol of poetry (among other things) the winged horse offered inspiration to the artist, and in its modern iteration, breaks the mold of traditional grand piano design to offer that and more to pianists and lovers of art objects.
-The great musician Prince owned a Pegasus grand in his Toronto home.
+The great musician Prince owned a Pegasus grand piano in his Toronto home.

 The Pegasus costs in the range of $350,000.